T3 road (Zambia): Lusaka-Ndola Dual Carriageway

 On 8 September 2017, President Edgar Lungu commissioned the construction of the Lusaka-Ndola Dual Carriageway.
-This proposed route construction would transform the T2 Road (Great North Road) from Lusaka to Kapiri Mposhi, together with the T3 Road from Kapiri Mposhi to Ndola (a total distance of 320 kilometres), into a dual carriageway to ease the movement of vehicles such as trucks, buses and motor vehicles and reduce on accidents.
-As part of the same project, they also plan to do works on the 33-kilometre M6 Road from Masangano Market in Masaiti District to Fisenge in Luanshya District (as a shortcut to Kitwe; will be used by motorists wishing to avoid Ndola on the way to Kitwe).
+This proposed route construction would transform the T2 road (Great North Road) from Lusaka to Kapiri Mposhi, together with the T3 road from Kapiri Mposhi to Ndola (a total distance of 320 kilometres), into a dual carriageway with 2 lanes in each direction to ease the movement of vehicles such as trucks, buses and motor vehicles and reduce on accidents.
+As part of the same project, they would also do works on the 41-kilometre M6 road from Masangano in Masaiti District through Fisenge to Luanshya (as a shortcut to Kitwe; used by motorists wishing to avoid Ndola when travelling between Kapiri Mposhi and Kitwe).

 This new dual carriageway would require bypasses around the towns of Kabwe and Kapiri Mposhi together with some grade-separated interchanges where necessary.
 Together with the already-existing Ndola-Kitwe Dual Carriageway and Kitwe-Chingola Dual Carriageway in the Copperbelt Province, this proposed road would provide a faster and safer journey from Lusaka to DR Congo.
-At the moment, the entire T3 from Ndola to Kapiri Mposhi, together with the T2 from Kapiri Mposhi to Lusaka, is a single carriageway with one lane in each direction.

 The total cost of this 320 km road, after several increments, was finalized at $1.2 billion and construction began from Lusaka going northwards.
 Certain elements of society criticized the high cost of the road, as it would cost just over $3.7 million per kilometre.
 The deal was made with the China Jiangxi Corporation for International Economic and Technical Cooperation (CJIC) to construct the road.

-However, only the section of the T2 (Great North Road) within the capital city (Lusaka District), up to the Six Miles Roundabout, has been completed as of June 2021, with the Ministry of Finance ordering for the Road Development Agency to halt the project, citing financial constraints.
+However, only the section of the T2 (Great North Road) within the capital city (Lusaka District), up to the Six Miles Roundabout, was completed by June 2021, with the Ministry of Finance ordering for the Road Development Agency to halt the project, citing financial constraints.

 In August 2021 (just after Zambia's Presidential Election), the newly-appointed Infrastructure, Housing and Urban Development Minister, Charles Milupi, stated that the road would cost less than the prescribed $1.2 billion under President Hakainde Hichilema's government.
-Road construction would only resume once the price has been renegotiated to a lower amount; otherwise, the project has not been cancelled.
+Road construction would only resume once the price has been renegotiated to a lower amount; otherwise, the project was not cancelled.

 So, the newly-formed government officially cancelled the deal that the previous government made with the China Jiangxi Corporation for International Economic and Technical Cooperation (CJIC), citing that the project was overpriced.

 In early 2022, Hon Charles Milupi stated that completing this dual carriageway was of high importance.
 He stated that they would resume works on that road at a reduced cost after the rain season would pass in Zambia.
-Then, the Minister of Finance, Situmbeko Musokotwane, stated that this project (Lusaka-Ndola Dual Carriageway) would be financed by "Private Public Partnerships" (PPPs).
+Then, the Minister of Finance, Situmbeko Musokotwane, stated that this project (Lusaka-Ndola Dual Carriageway) would be financed by a "public–private partnership" (PPP).